What They Do: Nurse anesthetists, nurse midwives, and nurse practitioners coordinate patient care and may provide primary and specialty healthcare.

 The median annual wages for nurse anesthetists, nurse midwives, and nurse practitioners in the top industries in which they work are as follows:

 Most advanced practice registered nurses (APRNs) work full time.
-APRNs working in physicians' offices typically work during normal business hours.
-Those working in hospitals and various other healthcare facilities may work in shifts to provide round-the-clock patient care.
-They may work nights, weekends, and holidays.
-Some APRNs, especially those who work in critical care or those who deliver babies, also may be required to be on call.
+In physicians’ offices, APRNs typically work during normal business hours.
+In hospitals and other healthcare facilities, they may work in shifts—including nights, weekends, and holidays—to provide round-the-clock patient care.
+Some APRNs, especially those who work in critical care or those who deliver babies, also may need to be on call.

-Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 26 percent over the next ten years, much faster than the average for all occupations.
-Employment growth will vary by occupation.
-However, because nurse midwives is a small occupation, the fast growth will result in only about 1,000 new jobs over the 10-year period.
+Overall employment of nurse anesthetists, nurse midwives, and nurse practitioners is projected to grow 40 percent over the next ten years, much faster than the average for all occupations.

 See all nursing jobs.